 We operate a number of loyalty programs primarily in our Retail Card platform that are designed to generate incremental purchase volume per customer, while reinforcing the value of the card and strengthening cardholder loyalty.
 These programs typically provide cardholders with statement credit or cash back rewards.
-Other programs include rewards points, which are redeemable for a variety of products or awards, or merchandise discounts that are earned by achieving a pre-set spending level on their private label credit card, Dual Card or general purpose co-branded credit card.
+Other programs include rewards points, which are redeemable for a variety of products or awards, or merchandise discounts that are earned by achieving a preset spending level on their private label credit card, Dual Card or general purpose co-branded credit card.
 Growth in loyalty program payments has been, and is expected to continue to be, driven by growth in purchase volume related to existing loyalty programs and the rollout of new loyalty programs.

-Loyalty programs cost decreased slightly by \$8 million, or 1.1%, for the year ended December 31, 2019, primarily as a result of the Walmart consumer portfolio sale, partially offset by growth in purchase volume related to our remaining loyalty programs.
+Loyalty programs cost decreased by \$94 million, or 12.7%, for the year ended December 31, 2020, primarily as a result of the Walmart consumer portfolio sale and lower purchase volume due to the effects of COVID-19, partially offset by growth related to our digital partners.